 Just be sure to consider practicalities when designing your space such as ergonomics and noise levels.
 They are key to productivity and can sometimes be neglected when creating new and exciting spaces.

-If you’d like some more advice on how to design a creative office space, give us a call on 0115 939 7572.
+If you’d like some more advice on how to design a creative office space, give us a call one of our office design experts on 0115 939 7572.
 Alternatively, drop [email protected] an email.
 We cover Nottingham, Derby, Leicester and surrounding areas!